Wisconsin driver’s ed grant OPEN — apply NOW!

 Step 4: Complete the application and gather documents

-Before the DMV will issue a probationary license, teens under 18 must complete the Wisconsin Driver License Application and provide the correct identity documents.
-Having everything ready before your appointment helps you avoid delays on test day.
+Before the DMV will issue a probationary license, teens under 18 must complete the Wisconsin Driver License Application and bring the required identity documents.
+Having everything organized before your appointment helps reduce delays on road test day.

-• Fill out the Wisconsin Driver License Application (MV3001) with sponsorship information completed.
+• Fill out the Wisconsin Driver License Application (MV3001) with sponsor information completed.

-• Have a parent, guardian, or other qualified sponsor available to sign the application if the teen is under 18.
+• Have a parent, guardian, or other qualified sponsor available if DMV requires signature confirmation for a teen applicant.

-The DMV’s teen driver “how to apply” page offers the latest details on forms and acceptable documents, so review it a few days before your appointment.
+The DMV’s teen driver “how to apply” page offers the latest guidance on forms and acceptable documents, so it is worth reviewing shortly before the appointment.

 Document checklist